Char lives in Minnesota, where she enjoys experimenting in the kitchen and making yummy treats for her family.

 - 4 tablespoons butter

-- Use bacon grease to saute onion and pepper, continue to cook them until the onion pieces start to turn a light brown color.
+- In the same pan, use the bacon grease to saute the onion and pepper.
+Continue to cook until the onion pieces start to turn a light brown color.

-- Add the cut corn to the bacon/onion/pepper mixture.
-Stir to coat with the remaining bacon grease and stir and fry until the corn is slightly softened.
+- Return the fried bacon to the pan and add the corn kernels.
+Stir to coat with the remaining bacon grease.
+Stir and fry until the corn is slightly softened.